Badge - National College for DUI Defense

 Georgia Law on Boating License and Education Requirements

 If you’ve been arrested for DUI in Georgia, you are likely feeling overwhelmed and uncertain about your immediate future.
-Larry Kohn, an Atlanta DUI lawyer with many positive client reviews, understands the overbearing worry and fear of facing first-time DUI charges.
+Larry Kohn, an Atlanta DUI lawyer with many positive client reviews, understands the overbearing worry and fear of facing a 1st offense DUI in Georgia.
 Larry’s clients want to know, “What is the penalty for first offense DUI in Georgia?”

 Atlanta DUI attorney Larry Kohn has over 25 years of courtroom experience representing first DUI cases in Cobb, Fulton, DeKalb, Forsyth, and Cherokee counties.
 He is very highly rated by clients and his fellow lawyers.